MickPaul24/MickPaul24/README.md

 <h1>💫 About Me</h1>

 👾 <b>Who is MickPaul?</b><br>
-🚀 I’m a code-slinging software engineer who writes logic by moonlight, breaks bugs by sunlight, and never turns down a strong cup of coffee.<br><br>
+🚀 I’m a focused software engineer who writes logic by moonlight, breaks bugs by sunlight, and never turns down a strong cup of coffee.<br><br>

 📊 When I’m not building stanning UIs or architecting backends, I’m on the charts marking AOI and sketching Fibs.<br>
 🎌 I dive deep into pure PA like it’s second nature — from London to New York session and then grab some Asia.<br>